IRedDragonICY/Disable-Unwanted-Google-Play-Services/README.md

 No, the way the Universal GMS Doze module works makes Google Play Services run in battery saving mode while Disable Unwanted Google Play Services turns off unneeded services.

 # Upcoming Features
 * Add key selection function for selecting disable service.
-(Meanwhile, if there are several services needed, you can delete the line code)
+(Meanwhile, if there are several services needed, you can delete the line code in service.sh)

 # Support
 if you like this project, you can give a star so that it can encourage me too (⁠ ⁠ꈍ⁠ᴗ⁠ꈍ⁠)